Eureka Rebellion: Bendigo Petition and the Red Ribbon Movement

-Gully after gully hoisted its own flag, around which the various sections rallied, and as they proceeded towards the starting points, formed quite an animated spectacle … But the flag which attracted the greatest attention was the Diggers' Banner, the work of one of the Committee, Mr Dexter, an artist of considerable talent, and certainly no company ever possessed a more appropriate coat of arms, or a motto more in character with themselves.
+Gully after gully hoisted its own flag, around which the various sections rallied, and as they proceeded towards the starting points, formed quite an animated spectacle ...
+But the flag which attracted the greatest attention was the Diggers' Banner, the work of one of the Committee, Mr Dexter, an artist of considerable talent, and certainly no company ever possessed a more appropriate coat of arms, or a motto more in character with themselves.

 The design of the Digger's flag was along the same lines as the flag flown at Forrest Creek in 1851.
 It has four quarters that feature a pick, shovel and cradle, symbolising the mining industry; a bundle of sticks tied together, symbolising unity; the scales of justice, symbolising the remedies the miners sought; and a Kangaroo and Emu, symbolising Australia.

 On 20 August 1853, just as an angry mob of 500–600 miners went to assemble outside the government camp at Waranga, the authorities used a legal technicality to release some mining tax evaders.
 A meeting in Beechworth called for reducing the licence fee to ten shillings and voting rights for the mining settlements.
 A larger rally attended by 20,000 people was held at Hospital Hill in Bendigo on 23 August 1853, which resolved to support a mining tariff fixed at 10 shillings a month.

 There was a second multinational-style assembly at View Point on 27 August 1853.
 The next day a procession of miners passed by the government camp with the sounds of bands and shouting and fifty pistol rounds as an assembly of about 2,000 miners took place.
 On 29 August 1853, assistant commissioner Robert William Rede at Jones Creek counselled that a peaceful, political solution could still be found.
 In Ballarat, miners offered to surround the guard tent to protect gold reserves amid rumours of a planned robbery.

 A sitting of the goldfields committee of the Legislative Council in Melbourne on 6 September 1853 heard from goldfields activists Dr William Carr, W Fraser and William Jones.
-An Act for the Better Management of the Goldfields was passed, which, upon receiving royal assent on 1 December, reduced the licence fee to 40 shillings for every three months.
-The act featured increasing fines in the order of 5, 10 and 15 pounds for repeat offenders, with goldfields residents required to carry their permits, which had to be available for inspection at all times.
+The Goldfields Act 1853 (17 Vict.
+No. 4), An Act for the Better Management of the Goldfields, was passed, which, upon receiving royal assent on 1 December, reduced the licence fee to 40 shillings for every three months.
+The act featured increasing fines in the order of £5, £10 and £15 for repeat offenders, with goldfields residents required to carry their permits, which had to be available for inspection at all times.
 This temporarily relieved tensions in the colony.
-In November, the select committee bill proposed a licence fee of 1 pound for one month, 2 pounds for three months, 3 for six months and 5 pounds for 12 months, along with extending the voting franchise and land rights to the miners.
-La Trobe amended the scheme by increasing the six-month licence to 4 pounds, with a fee of 8 pounds for 12 months.
+In November, the select committee bill proposed a licence fee of £1 for one month, £2 for three months, £3 for six months and £5 for 12 months, along with extending the voting franchise and land rights to the miners.
+La Trobe amended the scheme by increasing the six-month licence to 4 pounds, with a fee of £8 for 12 months.